gautemo/Gaute-Meek-Olsen/src/dev-blog/vue-3-is-coming.md

 }
 ```

-One thing, there doesn't exist a thing such as onCreated!
+One thing, there doesn't exist a thing such as `onCreated`!
 This code should be inside the setup method.
 Since the setup method will run once at the very start of the component.
 So fetching data and such is a good place to have inside the setup method.

 The composition API is optional, it can be used together with the options API in the same component.
-The composition API will help with keeping associated logic close to each other, moving setup code to its own files and re-using code.
-The concepts of Vue is pretty much the same, your data will be `ref` or `reactive` and we are used to `watch`, `computed`, and lifecycle hooks.
+The composition API will help with keeping associated logic close to each other, moving setup code to its own files, and re-using code.
+The concepts of Vue are pretty much the same, your data will be `ref` or `reactive` and we are used to `watch`, `computed`, and lifecycle hooks.

 ### Fragment

-Have you ever notices that every template needs to have only one child?
+Have you ever noticed that every template needs to have only one child?
 This is annoying because it pollutes the DOM and gives you more code and indentations.

 Not anymore